 CFN members (“Members”) means persons who have applied to CFN for membership registration and received approval from us therefor.

-1. Client shall enter the required items and submit the application for use after consenting to these Terms and confirming the prescribed proposal document for each service and the Cancellation Policies and Provisions of the Application and Service Agreement Form.
-The usage period shall last until the end of the period applied for with respect to each service or until the service ends.
+1. When Client applies for the use of CFN, Client shall enter the required information after consenting to these Terms and confirming the proposal document for each service as well as the section entitled “Cancellation Policies and Provisions” of the Application and Service Agreement Form.
+The usage period shall last until the end of the period Client has applied for with respect to each service or until the service ends.

 2. Client shall give their prior consent with respect to the matters in each of the following items:

-2. Client shall pay to DISCO the usage fee for each service upon using the services they applied for.
+2. Clients shall pay Career-tasu the usage fee for each service upon using the services they have applied for.

 Client shall not conduct any act prescribed in the following items: